dimetcm/UdacityRL-ContinuousControl/Report.md

 # Learning Algorithm
-Agent uses deep deterministic policy gradient algorithm (DDPG)(https://arxiv.org/abs/1509.02971).
-DDPG is an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces. https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum was used as a base algorithm implementation adopted to the "Reacher" environment, with minor modifications.
+Agent uses deep deterministic policy gradient algorithm [DDPG](https://arxiv.org/abs/1509.02971).
+DDPG is an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
+[DDPG-pendulum project](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) was used as a reference algorithm implementation adopted to the "Reacher" environment, with minor modifications.

 ### Hyperparameters
 The algorithm has the following set of hyperparameters: